How to Manage a Remote Sales Team

 Today's sales teams can communicate by voice call, email, Slack, and Microsoft Teams.

 According to Audience, 82% of workers report feeling happy at work when they are recognized.
-Positive reinforcement encourages and raises the morale of your sales staff, whether it occurs one-on-one or as part of a formal company program.
+Positive reinforcement encourages and raises the morale of your sales staff, whether it happens one-on-one or as part of a formal company program.

 Use Remote-friendly Business Tools